startling/sixteen/readme.markdown

 sixteen-web supports keyboard input, colored output (obviously), and everything else I can think of.
 It'll also re-read the file everytime you hit refresh, so you don't need to kill the server.

+Some notes regarding performance:

+* Under Cpython and Firefox, the backend is the limiting factor -- Firefox's CPU usage hovers around 20%, as does the backend (depending on the number of cycles per draw in sixteen/web/dcpu16.js), but things are kind of slow.
+* All of sixteen runs under Pypy, and in that case the frontend is what limits us.
+I get less than 10% usage for Pypy and ~60% from firefox.
+* There's some primitive loop detection going on that can detect infinite loops of the kind that are used where a halt would be, so CPU usage goes down once a program reaches that point.
+* The web frontend stops asking for the backend to cycle when it loses focus, so it won't spin in the background.
+This is nice because it leaves the browser an illusion of responsiveness.

+Notice that the backend hasn't been optimized very much -- it's on the to-do list.
+If you're good at javascript, I'd love for you to check out sixteen/web/dcpu16.js for glaring inefficiencies, too -- javascript isn't my native language.

 Here's the `--help`:

 ````